JavaTMP/JavaTMP/docs/pages/java-bootstrap-admin-dashboard-template.md

 ---
 # {{ page.title }}

-JavaTMP is a Java Bootstrap admin and dashboard components template built using HTML 5 , CSS 3 , jQuery 3, Bootstrap 4 and Java programming language.
+JavaTMP is a Java Bootstrap admin and dashboard components template built using HTML 5 , CSS 3 , jQuery 3, Bootstrap 4, Java 8 and Spring Boot framework.
 JavaTMP has a huge collection of plugins and UI components and works seamlessly on all major web browsers, tablets and phones.
 If you have any questions, please email our support team at [support@javatmp.com](mailto:support@javatmp.com).